ChronicleTeam/chronicle/README.md

 ## Wiki

-For more information, visit the [wiki](https://github.com/ChronicleTeam/chronicle/wiki)
+For comprehensive project information, visit the [wiki](https://github.com/ChronicleTeam/chronicle/wiki)

+## OpenAPI documentation

+Copy the contents of [backend/api.json](backend/api.json) to an online OpenAPI viewer such as https://editor.swagger.io/ or view them directly in a running instance at `<backend_url>/docs`.